 Yesterday's dreams are today's reality: we live in the age of mechanical, electrical, chemical and psychic wonders.
 In every field of knowledge the human mind is solving the problems it finds in nature: the dreamer dreams, the businessman has the duty to transform and sell these new ideas.
 What will be the point of view of those who are able to do both, to imagine and realize what the world needs?

 The article refers, among others, to the forecasts of the inventor and entrepreneur Thomas Edison.

-Great genius of the last century, Edison developed his vision of the future: his 20th century passed almost entirely through electricity, but he did not fail to indicate advances in the field of Cinema (just born) and other important fields.
-One of these, the architectural one, but its mention was not entirely disinterested: for 9 years, in fact, Edison had founded the "Edison Portland Cement Company", a company that exploited the excess sand (residual iron processing ) to build bricks, and therefore houses.
-"Always passionate about hybrid solutions," notes Neil Baldwin in his biography of Edison, "he was intent on making concrete sound booths and even concrete pianos."
+Great genius of the last century, Edison developed his vision of the future: his 20th Century passed almost entirely through electricity, but he did not fail to indicate advances in the field of Cinema (just born) and other important fields.
+One of these, the architectural one, but its mention was not completely disinterested: for 9 years, in fact, Edison had founded the "Edison Portland Cement Company", a company that exploited the excess sand (residual iron processing ) to build bricks, and therefore houses.
+"Always passionate about hybrid solutions," notes Neil Baldwin in his biography of Edison, "he was keen to make concrete sound booths and even concrete pianos."

 Although Edison's materials were used to build New York's Yankee Stadium in 1922, his company was considered a failure: his prefabricated houses, up to 12 meters high, had very high production costs.
 Just 3 years later, therefore, the talented inventor decidedly turned to steel as the material of the future.